josh-barback/Beiwe/beiwetools/README.md

 The file `warnings.txt` provides a record of any undocumented settings or objects found in the configuration file.
 A common undocumented object is the "dummy" survey type, which is probably assigned to surveys that have been deleted.

 The `records` folder contains everything needed to recreate an identical BeiweConfig instance.
-To do this, either (1) provide paths to `raw.json` and `names.json` as input, or (2) just provide a path to the folder labeled with the name of the study.
+To do this, either (1) provide paths to `raw.json` and `names.json` as input, or (2) provide a path to the folder labeled with the name of the study.
 Note that `raw.json` is just a "pretty-printed" copy of the original Beiwe configuration file.

 Other files with the `.txt` extension contain human-readable summaries of the contents of the Beiwe configuration.
 In these files, an attribute that is "Not found" probably belongs to a different format of configuration file.
 It is normal to see "Not found" in many places.

 #### Naming
 By default, `configread` assigns human-readable names to each study survey and question.
-Names are of the form `Survey_01`, `Survey_01_Question_01`, etc.  These names are assigned in the order in which objects appear in the corresponding JSON file, and may not agree with names found on the Beiwe backend.
+Names are of the form `Survey_01`, `Survey_01_Question_01`, etc.  Note that these names are assigned in the order in which objects appear in the corresponding JSON file, and may not agree with names found on the Beiwe backend.

 For convenience, it may be desirable to assign a descriptive name to each study survey and survey item.
-Names can be exported and reloaded in the future.
+Assigned names can be exported and reloaded for use in the future.
 See `configread_example.ipynb` for sample code.

 #### Scoring
 In Beiwe questionnaires (called "tracking surveys"), responses to checkbox and radio button items are assigned a numeric score.
 This score is the zero-based index of the response in the corresponding list of answers.
 For example, if possible answers are `['High', ''Medium', 'Low']` then the assigned scores are 0, 1, 2.